American Indian Resources

 5 Tribal Groups, 8 Sovereign Nations

 Explore movement concepts connected to learning about and from the five tribal groups, and more specifically the eight sovereign nations located in Utah.
-Lesson from BYU ARTS partnership and goes well along with Utah's Eight Tribal Nations video.
+This lesson from the BYU ARTS partnership goes well with the video Utah's Eight Tribal Nations.

 Bear River Massacre